raghav-marda/smart-expense-tracker/README.md

 If you found this project useful:

-👉 Star this repository
+👉 Star the repository
 👉 Share it on LinkedIn
-👉 Give feedback or suggestions
+👉 Provide feedback or suggestions

 ---